Affiliate links on Android Authority may earn us a commission. Learn more.

 Is your Samsung phone overheating?
 Here's what you can do

-Complaints about overheating phones from Samsung and other Android brands are becoming increasingly common.
-The more significant issue is when the phone becomes uncomfortably warm, even when it’s not performing processor-intensive tasks.
-Overheating affects performance and can cause battery drain and other hardware issues down the line.
+Complaints about overheating phones from Samsung and other Android brands have become increasingly common.
+You may often notice that the phone becomes uncomfortably warm even when it’s not performing processor-intensive tasks.
+Overheating doesn’t just affect your smartphone’s performance as it can also cause premature battery degradation and other hardware issues down the line.
 If you’re facing overheating problems on your Samsung phone, here’s what you can do to fix them.

 QUICK ANSWER

-To stop your Samsung phone from overheating, close all active and background apps and remove the phone's case to let the heat disperse.
-Check your charger and cables for hardware issues if your phone overheats while charging, and don't use it while it's plugged in.
+To stop your Samsung phone from overheating, check Settings > Battery for any rogue apps running continuously in the background.
+Also check your charger and cables for hardware issues if your phone overheats while charging, and don't use it while it's plugged in.
 There are plenty of software features you can enable and disable on Samsung phones to help with the overheating problem as well.

 JUMP TO KEY SECTIONS